 1.2.
-Overview of the SIGRID-3 Version 3.0 format
+Overview of the SIGRID-3 Version 3.10 format

-Version 3.0 retains the essential components of SIGRID-3.
-The shapefile basis and file structure are unchanged.
-The major changes are to the database file as described below.
+Version 3.10 retains all the essential components of SIGRID-3.0.
+The shapefile basis, database in general and files structures and file structure are unchanged.
+The major changes are to the additional attributes for the database file and file naming conventions as described below.

-Version 3.0 (like earlier versions) is based on a format called "shapefile."
-The shapefile format is an open source, vector file format originally developed by Environmental Systems Research Institute (Ref: ESRI

-1998, ESRI 2011).
+Version 3.10 (like earlier versions) is based on a format called "shapefile."
+The shapefile format is an open source, vector file format originally developed by Environmental Systems Research Institute (Ref: ESRI 1998, ESRI 2011).
 A description of shapefiles can be found at http://en.wikipedia.org/wiki/Shapefile.
 Vector formats represent features (such as areas of ice outlined on a chart) as a series of vertices that define the outline of the feature in space.
 An associated list of attributes (such as the concentration, stage of development, and form of ice) characterizes ice within the outlined area.